LasseWolter/katzenpost_exp_env/README.md

 	- `cmd -f alice.toml -s testClient -g -shell`
 	- check out the other options by running `cmd -h`
 5. To stop the mixnet enter the `katzenpost/mixnet` directory and run`./stop.sh`
+	- this script uses the `killall` utility.
+If it's not installed on your system you'll need to install it:
+		- running `sudo apt install psmisc` (this package contains the killall utility) should work on most systems

 Now there are lots of options for you to play around with the mixnet.
 E.g., you change the structure by adding more mixes (the `gen_mix_config.sh` script can help with that).
 I hope this little introduction helped you to get started.
 There are a few bash scripts which help handling task that came up for me during the work with the mixnet - maybe they'll be helpful to you as well.